Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Wait, wait.
 It's not me who painted that.
 I was just holding this for...

-Holmes: You've been a while.
+Sherlock: You’ve been a while.

 Watson: Yeah well you know how it is.
 Custody sergeants don't really like to be hurried, do they?
 Just formalities.
 Fingerprints.
 Charge sheet.
 And I've got to be in magistrate's court on Tuesday.

-Holmes: What?
+Sherlock: What?

 Watson: Me, Sherlock.
 In court.
 On Tuesday.
 They're giving me an ASBO.

-Holmes: Good.
+Sherlock: Good.
 Fine.

 DI Dimmock: Your friend—